-- The staffing costs are to be reported by the partner where the Mandatary is or will be employed. - Only the staffing costs of the Mandatary may be included in the budget (1 employee only). - The Mandatary shall have an employee status and shall therefore not be considered a fellow. - Option 1: The Mandatary is an employee of the company (use the code for employees: "e"). - Option 2: The Mandatary is an employee of a knowledge institution (liaise with the HR department or "Research Coordination" department of the institution to decide how to proceed or use the code for barema (payroll) "b"). - Option 3: The Mandatary transfers from the knowledge institution to the company during the project term.
-In this case, use separate tabs for the different periods. - Par-time employment: enter the number of equivalent Monthly Work Units over the course of the project term: (e.g. in case of 80% employment as part of a Baekeland project: 9.6 MWU in yr 1 to yr 5). - The template allows for a maximum term of 6 years for Baekeland mandates and a maximum term of 3 years for innovation mandates.
-If the intended project term is longer than these limits, e.g. due to part-time employment, please contact the Agency for Innovation and Entrepreneurship.
+- The staffing costs are to be reported by the partner where the mandatary is or will be employed. - Only the staffing costs of the mandatary may be included in the budget (1 employee only). - The mandatary shall have employee status and shall therefore not be considered a fellow. - Option 1: The mandatary is an employee of the company (use the code for employees: "e"). - Option 2: The mandatary is an employee of a knowledge institution (liaise with the HR department or "Research Coordination" department of the institution to decide how to proceed or use the code for barema "b"). - Option 3: The mandatary transfers from the knowledge institution to the company during the project term.
+In this case, use separate tabs for the different periods. - Par-time employment: enter the number of equivalent Person Months over the course of the project term: (e.g. in case of 80% employment as part of a Baekeland project: 9.6 PM in year 1 to year 5). - The template allows for a maximum term of 6 years for Baekeland mandates and a maximum term of 3 years for innovation mandates.
+If the intended project term is longer than these limits, e.g. due to part-time employment, please contact the VLAIO.